Rococcoon/neet_code_golang/trees/notes.md

 adding the root node to the queue.
 While the queue is not empty, you remove a node from the front, process it, and then add its children to the back of the queue.

+### Binary Tree vs Binary Search Tree

+* **Binary Tree:** Each node has at most two children.
+There are no specific ordering rules for the nodes, and its primary use is for general hierarchical data organization.
+* **Binary Search Tree (BST):** Each node has at most two children, but it follows a strict ordering property.
+All values in a node's left subtree are less than the node's value, and all values in its right subtree are greater.
+  Its primary use is for efficient searching, insertion, and deletion.